livewire/docs/source/docs/state-management.blade.md

 @endwarning

 @warning
-Because public properties are stored in your app's cache between Livewire requests, using a cache driver like `redis` in production is best.
+Because protected properties are stored in your app's cache between Livewire requests, using a cache driver like `redis` in production is best.
 Livewire does it's best to garbage collect un-used data, but the more users you have using your app, the more your cache will grow because of Livewire.
 @endwarning

 ### Initializing Properties {#initializing-properties}